 - Maple syrup

-- Peanut butter, other nut butters and or Jam
+- Peanut butter, other nut butters and or jam

 - Cooked apple and cinnamon

-- Chocolate Cream Cheese Filling
+- Chocolate Cream Cheese Crepe Filling

 - Chocolate Drizzle

-How to Make Buckwheat Crepes
+How To Make Buckwheat Crepes

 Combine all ingredients in a blender and pulse together until smooth and well combined. (if you don’t have a blender you can use a hand mixer)

 Scrape down the sides of the blender with a spatula to ensure all the flour is combined and there are no dry spots in the batter and then pulse a few times again.
+(Batter should be similar in consistency to heavy cream.)

-Lightly spread a layer of butter on the pan and preheat for a few minutes on medium- medium high heat until the pan is quite hot and the butter is sizzling.
+Lightly spread a layer of butter on the pan and preheat for a few minutes on medium- medium-high heat until the pan is quite hot and the butter is sizzling.

 Measure about a ⅓ cup of crepe batter.
 Lift the hot pan off the heat and tilt slightly as you pour the batter.
 Gently swirl the pan as you pour to coat the whole pan and make a circle of batter with even coverage.